 ©2017 Darryl John Kennedy

 Unfortunately, because of some technical issues, we were not able to broadcast my appearance.
-A few months before, I had met Bill O’Reilly briefly at a book signing and found him to be well informed on many world issues and a very direct conversationalist.
-As a fellow Irishmen, I enjoy this kind of no-nonsense, witty intellectual sparring.
+A few months before, I had met Bill O’Reilly briefly, at a book-signing, and found him to be well-informed on many world issues and a very direct conversationalist.
+As a fellow Irishman, I welcome this kind of no-nonsense, witty, intellectual sparring.
 It keeps the conversation interesting and humorous.

-While traveling to Ireland, I had the opportunity to interview a horse and carriage driver in Killarney named Danny Ferris, who gave me an Irishmen’s view of life and personal insights regarding the famous Irish American talk show host Bill O’Reilly, whom he had never heard of.
-I hope everyone can enjoy this humorous video including Bill, an intellectual, whose controversial opinions delight some and inflame others.
+While traveling to Ireland, I had the opportunity to interview a horse and carriage driver in Killarney, named Danny Ferris, who gave me an Irishmen’s view of life, and personal insights, regarding a famous Irish American talk show host; Bill O’Reilly, whom he had never heard of.
+I hope viewers can enjoy this tongue-in-cheek humorous video, including Bill, an intellectual, whose controversial opinions delight some, and inflame others.

-If this continues, I forecast, the end not only of the Constitutional amendment protecting free speech, but Homer, Shakespeare, Voltaire, TS Eliot, Anton Chekov, Mark Twain, Sophocles, Goethe and Oscar Wilde.
-Let us reconsider the seriousness of promoting our foolishness.
+If political-correctness continues, it could spell the end, not only of the Constitutional amendment protecting free speech, but also, Homer, Shakespeare, Voltaire, TS Eliot, Chekov, Mark Twain, Sophocles, Goethe, Oscar Wilde and George Carlin.
+Therefore, to help protect humanity’s future survival, let us remember the importance and seriousness of promoting our foolishness.

 Darryl John Kennedy